cwoffenden/obj2buf/README.md

 	-su as -s but with uniform scaling for all axes
-	-sz as -s but without a bias, keeping the origin at zero -e octahedral encoded normals (and tangents) in two components -ez as -e but as raw XY without the Z
-	(encoded normals having the same type as tangents may be packed) -g flip the green channel when generating tangents (e.g. match 3ds Max) -b store only the sign for bitangents
+	-sz as -s but without a bias, keeping the origin at zero -e octahedral encoded normals (and tangents) in two components (encoded normals having the same type as tangents may be packed) -g flip the green channel when generating tangents (e.g. match 3ds Max) -b store only the sign for bitangents